-Fairfield College continues to expand their curriculum by developing partnerships with tertiary providers such as Wintec, Hire Wire Charitable Trust, Taratahi, Pacific Coast Technology Institute and South Pacific Institute.
+Fairfield College continues to expand their curriculum by developing partnerships with tertiary providers such as Wintec, Hire Wire Charitable Trust.
 Through these partnerships we are able to offer senior students the opportunity to combine study at school with part-time study with a tertiary provider.
-Possible areas of interest are: Construction and Infrastructure, Manufacturing and Technology, Service Sector, Social and Community Services, Engineering, Primary Industries, Beauty and Hairdressing and Sport and Fitness.
+Possible areas of interest are: Construction and Infrastructure, Manufacturing and Technology, Social and Community Services, Landscape Construction and Cultivation, Café Skills, Primary Industries, Beauty and Hairdressing and Sport and Fitness.
 Contact Mr Mike Smith for more information or phone 853 5660.

 Fairfield College is fortunate to have established a learning and achievement partnership with the High Wire Charitable Trust, which is based in Papakura.
 The partnership enables Fairfield College to run a school based Services Academy.
-The academy offers students a learning programme that will place them in a strong position to make more informed decisions about pursuing a career in the military services, police, fire department etc. Year 10 students achieve unit standards.
-The two senior courses have credits that are linked to students’ NCEA achievement.
+The academy offers students a learning programme that will place them in a strong position to make more informed decisions about pursuing a career in the military services, police, fire department etc. Year 10 students achieve unit standards that have credits that are linked to students’ NCEA achievement.
 Please contact the school for further information.